empa-scientific-it/openbis/docs/software-developer-documentation/apis/java-javascript-v3-api.md

 </html>
 ```

-#### ESM module
+#### ESM bundle

-Similar to UMD module, ESM module (ECMAScript module) is a bundle that contains the V3 API facade and all V3 API classes.
+Similar to VAR bundle, ESM bundle (ECMAScript module) is a bundle that contains the V3 API facade and all V3 API classes.
 It also exposes the V3 API
 classes via both their simple names and their full names.
-The main difference between UMD and ESM is the format of the bundle and how and where it can
+The main difference between VAR and ESM is the format of the bundle and how and where it can
 be imported.

 ESM bundle can be loaded at an HTML page using a standard script tag with type="module".
 It is also well suited for webapps that bundle all their